Know your religious freedom rights in public school

 Public schools educate 90% of U.S. students and they’re an important building block for a diverse, welcoming society.
-Religious freedom means that children of all religions and none should feel welcome in their own public school.
+The separation of church and state ensures that children of all religions and none feel welcome in their own public school.

 What you need to know